vpubchain/vircle-bitcore-node/docs/services/bitcoind.md

 # Vpub Service

-The Vpub Service is a Node.js interface to [Vpub Core](https://github.com/vpubchain/vpub-core) for querying information about the vpub block chain.
+The Vpub Service is a Node.js interface to [Vpub Core](https://github.com/vpubchain/vircle-core) for querying information about the vircle block chain.
 It will manage starting and stopping `vpubd` or connect to several running `vpubd` processes.
 It uses an instance of a Vpub with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

 The default configuration will include a "spawn" configuration in "vpubd".
 This defines the location of the block chain database and the location of the `vpubd` daemon executable.
-The below configuration points to a local clone of `vpub`, and will start `vpubd` automatically with your Node.js application.
+The below configuration points to a local clone of `vircle`, and will start `vpubd` automatically with your Node.js application.

 ```json
   "servicesConfig": {